OpenBoon/OpenBoon/Analyst/README.md

 Archivist ingestors that use the OpenCV libraries, including OpenCV Java bindings and Caffe C++ library.

-We include the runtime libraries for ingestors in the lib directory, but, to compile the Ingestor module, you need the OpenCV Java wrapers: brew install opencv
+We include the runtime libraries for ingestors in the lib directory, but they must be installed to the proper system locations to be available.
+Libraries must be installed to /usr/local using:

+`travis/travis-local-libs.sh`

+And the OpenCV Java wrapers installed to the local maven repository with:

+`mvn install:install-file -Dfile=lib/face/opencv-2412.jar -DgroupId=org.opencv -DartifactId=opencv -Dversion=2.4.12 -Dpackaging=jar`

+Some of the model files are too big to store in GitHub.
+You can download and install those files by running:

+`travis/travis-ingestor-files.sh`

 ## Testing ingestors

-The project includes a simple test scaffold that instantiates individual ingestors and passes them a set of locally manufactured Assets.
-The test scaffold currently does *NOT* run the Archivist server.
-Instantiating and processing locally allows you to test linking and basic processing behavior without starting the full server.

-Testing in the Archivist server must be done separately using production code for now.
+Ingestors are tested in two maven phases: the standard "test" phase and the "integration-test" phase which runs the Archivist and performs an ingest by dynamically loading the ingestor.jar file.
+The integration-test phase is used because it runs after the package phase which builds the ingestor.jar file dynamically loaded by the Archivist.
+Tests are run by the surefire and failsafe JUNIT plugins and use the naming of Java test files to determine which tests to run during each phase.
+Files with the TestsIT.java suffix are run during integration tests.

+To run all the tests use:

+`mvn integration-test`

+When adding a new ingestor, add at least two tests: one regular test that simply instantiates the ingestor to test the basic JNI loading and a second test in one of the TestsIT.java files that will be run during the integration-test phase.

 ## Installing and running ingestors in Archivist